olebole/irafdoc/doc/echelle.specshift.rst

   <p>
   The specified shift is added to the existing world coordinates.
 For linear coordinate systems this has the effect of modifying CRVAL1, for linear
-  <tt>"multispec"</tt> coordinate systems this modifies the dispersion coordinate of
+  <span style="font-family: monospace;">"multispec"</span> coordinate systems this modifies the dispersion coordinate of
-  the first physical pixel, and for nonlinear <tt>"multispec"</tt> coordinate systems this modifies the shift coefficient(s).
+  the first physical pixel, and for nonlinear <span style="font-family: monospace;">"multispec"</span> coordinate systems this modifies the shift coefficient(s).
   </p>
   <p>